 I like to use about 1 teaspoon of kosher salt per 1 cup of dried beans.
 If you are watching your salt intake, you can use less salt or omit it entirely.

-You can store chickpeas with or without a little of the cooking liquid.
+You can store chickpeas with or without a little of the cooking water (aquafaba).
 It’s entirely up to you.
 Some people prefer to drain, rinse, and dry cooked beans before storing, while others like to keep them in ¼ cup or so of liquid.
-It can be helpful to store beans in 15-ounce portions, which equates to 1 and ¾ to 2 cups, since this is the typical size of a can of beans.
+It can be helpful to store beans in 15-ounce portions, which equates to 1 and ¾ to 2 cups, since this is the typical size of a can of chickpeas.

 Whether you store them with or without liquid, keep cooked chickpeas in airtight containers or bags with as much air removed as possible.
 They will keep in the refrigerator for up to a week or in the freezer for up to 3 months.
 Frozen beans work best in hot recipes and can be thawed first or added straight from frozen.